JuliaDynamics/TimeseriesSurrogates.jl/docs/src/methods/fourier_surrogates.md

 ### Without rescaling

 [`PartialRandomization`](@ref) surrogates are similar to random phase surrogates, but allow for tuning the "degree" of phase randomization.
-[`PartialRandomization`](@ref) use an algorithm introduced by [^Ortega1998], which draws random phases as:
+[`PartialRandomization`](@ref) use an algorithm introduced by Ortega et al., which draws random phases as:

 $$\phi \to \alpha \xi , \quad \xi \sim \mathcal{U}(0, 2\pi),$$

 where $\phi$ is a Fourier phase and $\mathcal{U}(0, 2\pi)$ is a uniform distribution.
 Tuning the randomization parameter, $\alpha$, produces a set of time series with varying degrees of randomness in their Fourier phases.

 ```@example MAIN
 using TimeseriesSurrogates, CairoMakie